 Photograph ▶ ▼

-Applicants applying for registration through reciprocity are required to submit one photograph exactly 1½”W x 2”L taken within one year with the applicant’s name printed on the back.
+Applicants applying for registration through reciprocity are required to submit one photograph exactly 1½”W x 2”L taken within one year.

 Documentation on Authorization to Work ▶ ▼